ethereum-internet-access/etherwall/README.md

 ## Development status demo 1

-Currently, we already have a NodeJS backend together with Nginx that configures iptables in order to act as a captive portal using the [generate_204](https://www.chromium.org/chromium-os/chromiumos-design-docs/network-portal-detection) endpoint to trigger captive portal frontend loading on Android devices.
+Currently, we already have a NodeJS backend together with Nginx that configures iptables to act as a captive portal using the [generate_204](https://www.chromium.org/chromium-os/chromiumos-design-docs/network-portal-detection) endpoint to trigger captive portal frontend loading on Android devices.

 ![demo-1](doc/demo-1.gif)

-Right now, we still have to begin implementing the frontend in order to perform the payment transactions using [MetaMask](https://metamask.io) plugin; so currently the back end accepts unconditionally any time requests for demo purposes.
+Right now, we still have to start implementing the frontend to perform the payment transactions using [MetaMask](https://metamask.io) plugin; so currently the backend accepts unconditionally any time requests for demo purposes.

 ## Main workflow steps prevision

 ### End user connects to an open WiFi

 WiFi hotspot using hostapd on a Raspberry Pi using Raspbian or OSMC system (see [doc/SETUP.md](doc/SETUP.md)).
-Please notice that this is the weakest step from security point of view; since you are allowing users to connect to your wireless network and in case you have services apart from the captive portal unprotected, they can be susceptible to attacks; for example, in particular you should ensure you change the default osmc/osmc pi/raspberry password schemas in order to prevent an attacker to take control of your system.
+Please notice that this is the weakest step from a security point of view; since you are allowing users to connect to your wireless network, in case you have unprotected services apart from the captive portal, they can be target of attacks; for example, in particular you should ensure to change the default osmc/osmc pi/raspberry password schemas in order to prevent an attacker to take control of your system.

 ### DHCP servce

-User device gets an ip address from dnsmasq running in the Raspberry Pi (see [doc/SETUP.md](doc/SETUP.md)).
+User device gets an ip address from dnsmasq running over the Raspberry Pi (see [doc/SETUP.md](doc/SETUP.md)).

 ### Captive portal detection